 Emirates is a full-service airline, but Emirates Airlines reviews show the quality can bit a bit hit or miss: certainly in premium classes, there are some better airlines, but in economy it can come in cheaper than most.
 Reviews and opinions are decidely mixed about Emirates economy, possibly because it's may great for passengers who don't fly that often, with lots of trivial perks, but the hard product has narrower seats than many other airlines (albeit longer ones: the pitch seems good, but that is only half the story).
 Emirates seats, fleet and planes.

 Indeed, Emirates has a real problem with its cramped, uncomfortable seating in economy (which has recently got worse), and it has the short-hop mentality, which can mean a flight from the UK to New Zealand involves changing planes 4 times, and spending 3 days doing so.
 However while you are doing this, you can enjoy the Emirates Lounges, which are really very good.
-Food in Emirates Lounges is really unbeatable, and even the most obscure location has Champagne.
+Food in Emirates Lounges is really unbeatable, and even the most obscure location has Sparkling Wine.
 However the lounges are very corporate - identical all over the world - and are also complete with Dubai bling.
 Subtle they are not.
 Emirates Lounges

 Emirates' Frequent Flier scheme, Skywards, was once very good, but it does have some very high redemption rates, particularly for premium seats, and has recently had some sharp cutbacks to perks.
 In particular tier levels for Skywards, which used to be OK, are now rather pointless.
 At Silver there are virtually no benefits, and even as a gold you can't take guests into lounges any more.
 It seem they were just too popular.
 Emirates Frequent Flyer.